 Joining CMAA in 2017, Andrea S. Rutledge is a seasoned association executive with a passion for promoting the core values of the profession and the vision and mission of CMAA.
 Prior to joining CMAA she served as executive director of the National Architectural Accrediting Board, and as a managing director with the American Institute of Architects (AIA).
 Her career also includes positions at Olivet College in Michigan, and the White House.
 Rutledge earned a bachelor’s degree from the University of Colorado Boulder and an MFA from The Catholic University of America.

-Mr. Schramm has worked in the infrastructure sector, investment banking and advisory business for over 22 years.
-Prior to his current role with BBGI, he worked at Bilfinger Project Investments (BPI), where as Co–Managing Director, he led the European infrastructure operations with over 60 staff.
-In this role, he was responsible for all European development activities and the asset management of more than 20 infrastructure investments.
-Prior to that role, Mr. Schramm was Finance Director of BPI’s infrastructure operations in Continental Europe, responsible for all project finance activities, including all divestment activities.
+Mr. Schramm has worked in the infrastructure sector, investment banking and advisory business for over 25 years.
+Prior to his current role with BBGI, he worked at Bilfinger Project Investments (BPI), where as Co–Managing Director, he led the European infrastructure operations.
+In this role, he was responsible for all European development, asset management, finance and divestment activities.
+Before joining BPI in 2003, Mr. Schramm worked at Macquarie Bank in the investment banking group, with responsibility for structured finance transactions.

 Profabril Consulplano Group